Category Archive: Research

 For educators, these podcasts are meant to provide you with information on various research studies that are may be suitable for your classrooms.

-For researchers, the podcasts are meant to insight reflection and further inquiry into how teachers interpret research in context with their classrooms.
+For researchers, the computing education podcasts are meant to insight reflection and further inquiry into how teachers interpret research in context with their classrooms.
 As we continue our working closing the gap between researchers and practitioners, the discussions can give researchers additional perspectives that they may not already have.

 And special thanks to Emily Thomforde for tirelessly leading the discussion groups every week for many years.
 Shout out to Jordan Williamson (IACE), Emily Nelson (IACE), and Monica McGill (IACE) for creating, modifying, and reviewing the podcasts and briefs!